codepath/android_guides/Robolectric-Installation-for-Unit-Testing.md

 ![Screen 17](http://i.imgur.com/x5Cgs3n.png)

-And if that passes green, then RoboElectric has been properly installed!
+And if that passes green, then Robolectric has been properly installed!